Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A developer is setting up Amazon API Gateway for their company’s products.
+### A developer is setting up Amazon API Gateway for their company's products.
 The API will be used by registered developers to query and update their environments.
 The company wants to limit the amount of requests end users can send for both cost and security reasons.
 Management wants to offer registered developers the option of buying larger packages that allow for more requests.
 How can the developer accomplish this with the LEAST amount of overhead management?

 - [ ] Enable throttling for the API Gateway stage.
 Set a value for both the rate and burst capacity.
 If a registered user chooses a larger package, create a stage for them, adjust the values, and share the new URL with them.
 - [ ] Set up Amazon CloudWatch API logging in API Gateway.
 Create a filter based on the user and requestTime fields and create an alarm on this filter.
 Write an AWS Lambda function to analyze the values and requester information, andrespond accordingly.
 Set up the function as the target for the alarm.
 If a registered user chooses a larger package, update the Lambda code with the values.